 Why Does My Breath Smell?While there can be many causes, bad-smelling breath is usually the result of the food and bacteria that collect in your mouth.
 Food that collects between the teeth, around the gums, and on your tongue can begin to rot which leaves an unpleasant odor.
 The foods and beverages you consume can also affect the odor, in particular foods like garlic and onions.

 Bad breath can also be the result of smoking, respiratory infections, acid reflux, and poor oral hygiene.
 In some cases, bad breath can signal a medical disorder.
-If Dr. Perkiomaki determines that you have a healthy mouth, we may refer you to a general physician if the odor persists.
+If Dr. Perkiomaki or Dr. Bennett determines that you have a healthy mouth, we may refer you to a general physician if the odor persists.

 Maintaining pristine oral health can significantly reduce bad breath.
 Be sure to implement an excellent oral hygiene regime that includes regular brushing and flossing.
 Brushing the bacteria off your tongue can also make a big difference.

 Why Are My Teeth Sensitive?Sensitive teeth can be caused by some issues, some of which include:

 Certain dental procedures can also cause sensitivity issues.
 If you suffer from sensitive teeth, we may be able to help.
 There are numerous treatments that can help you manage your discomfort.
 The first step is to determine what causes your sensitivity.

 Why Do I Get Canker Sores?Canker sires are painful mouth sores that usually show up on the inside of your lips, inside of your cheeks, at the base of the gums, on the roof of your mouth, and on the tongue.
 Canker sores are usually genetic, but they are also linked to other diseases.
 While we do not know the exact cause of canker sores, many scientists believe they are the result of a problem with the body’s immune system.